 left a bruise.

-Please support Lynn White by reading her other entries here in The Ugly Writers:
+Give some love to Lynn White by reading her other entries here in The Ugly Writers:

 Or visit her Facebook Page here.